sile-typesetter/casile/README.md

     Defaults to false.

-    Note this works in congunction with the `PARENT` variable.
+    Note this works in conjunction with the `PARENT` variable.
-    When pre-processing the source of books, the current commit will be comared to the branch (or commit) defined by PARENT.
+    When pre-processing the source of books, the current commit will be compared to the branch (or commit) defined by PARENT.
-    Any differences (at the character level) will be marked up using CriticMarkup sytax.
+    Any differences (at the character level) will be marked up using CriticMarkup syntax.
     Some output formats (notably PDF) will syntax highlight any additions/removals.

 * `STATSMONTHS` sets the default time frame to report on activity.